At Site Search 360, we track extensive data on your search performance, which is laid out for viewing and exporting in your Dashboard.

 Finally, if you click on Show Details, you'll see in-depth information per query, such as its abandon rate , as well as what users had searched for right before and right after this query.
 If you have filters set up, this popup will also display the most common filters this query falls under and the corresponding values extracted via data points :

-Queries With Search Suggestion Selected: if you have search suggestions enabled, this section will demonstrate which queries yield the most relevant suggestions (inferred from the number of instances where users clicked on a suggestion).
+Queries Leading to Clicks on Top-Suggested Results: if you have search suggestions enabled, this section shows which search terms yield the most relevant suggestions (inferred from the number of instances where users clicked on auto-suggested result).

 Results Opened From Search Suggestions: this stat shows which results from suggestions are clicked on by your users most often.